The ultimate guide to safety stock

 Before you rush in and change anything, however, there are a number of further steps to take.
 Maybe start with the items which show the biggest potential to change.
 Take the top 20 to 50 items by usage or potential, for instance.
 Then double check the input data to your calculations.
 Important parameters like lead time can frequently be wildly inaccurate (or even missing) in source data.

 Once you’ve satisfied yourself that the data is as accurate as it can be, then try moving towards the suggested safety stocks for those items incrementally (i.e. bridge the gap between actual and target a little at a time, don’t jump straight to the calculated value).
-All models have a certain level of inherent inaccuracy, plus demand is never quite what you think it is going to be.
+All models have a certain level of inherent inaccuracy, plus demand is never quite what you expect.

 Doing this exercise may require you to try a replenishment model for the first time.
 Remember that deterministic planning in theory shouldn’t require safety stock.
 And in practise, if you’re using one of the deterministic MRP methods and planning to a forecast, then the safety stock calculations will not apply in the same way.